vvksdatta/capabilityTool/README.md

 ---
 **RESTful API of Redmine**

 The right most block in the above listed diagram represents the RESTful API of Redmine.
 With the help of an administrator's API access-key, it would be possible to communicate with Redmine using REST calls, for fetching and manipulating information of projects, people, issues and other entitities.
-Thus, the URL of Redmine server and API access-key of administartor are used by another block (**dropwizard based RESTful API**) to communicate with Redmine.
+Thus, the URL of Redmine server and API access-key of administartor are used by another block (**Dropwizard based RESTful API**) to communicate with Redmine.
 These details are refereed from the [configuration file](https://github.com/vvksdatta/capabilityTool/blob/master/config.yml).

 **PostgreSQL database**

 A PostgreSQl database is integrated to the Web application to maintain a local copy of information related to various entities on Redmine.
-This information is necessary in order to further establish relationships between entities like people and different apsects like programming skills, capabilities, etc.
+This information is necessary in order to further establish relationships between entities like people and different apsects like programming skills, capabilities, etc. For maintaining a consistency between data being stored on Redmine and database, a database schema similar to that of Redmine is implemented in the local instance of database.
+That is, the identifiers of various entities on Redmine, together with their respective values are retieved and stored in the database.
+This is accomplished by the next block.

 **Dropwizard based RESTful API**